macwoj/cheat_sheets/vim_cheatsheet.md

 cw delete to the end of current word and start inserting in its place (any movement command can be substituted for w) cc same as S (change line)
 C delete from the cursor to the end of line and start inserting at the cursor position

+:{range}sort u
+Yes, it's that simple.

+You could create a range in advance, such as 'a,. (from mark 'a' to the current line) or you could create one on-the-fly using visual selection by pressing ':' in visual mode, after selecting the text you wish to sort, to get a range of '<,'> on the command line.